teletrace/teletrace/plugin/spanstorage/es/README.md

-# ESClient
+# ElasticSearch SpanStorage Plugin

-The `pkg/esclient` package interacts with elasticsearch using go-elasticsearch library (with the extensible to other libraries), and exposes interfaces for various configurations/indices/documents CRUD operations.
+The `plugins/spanstorage/es` package interacts with elasticsearch using go-elasticsearch library (with the extensible to other libraries), and exposes interfaces for various configurations/indices/documents CRUD operations.

 ## Interactors